-The Group Consolidated Income and Expenditure on the Technical Account for Long Term Business shown on page 73 produced a surplus and a transfer to the Fund for Future Appropriations of £1.27m for the year (2022: £0.92m surplus).
+There was a surplus on the Group Consolidated Income and Expenditure on the Technical Account for Long Term Business of £1.2m for the year (2023: £1.3m surplus).

-The Group Consolidated Income and Expenditure on the Non Technical Account shown on Page 74 produced a deficit of £0.29m for the year (2022: £2.47m deficit).
+There was a deficit on the Group Consolidated Income and Expenditure on the Non Technical Account of £1.1m for the year (2023: £0.9m deficit (restated)).